Vectorized Online POMDP Planning

 For each belief indexed by $\tensor{B}_{\text{curr}}$, we first construct a softmax policy $\pol$ (\cref{line:softmax_pol}) using the corresponding action preferences in $\tensor{\Psi}(\tensor{B}_{\text{curr}}, \cdot)$ according to \cref{eq:ref_policy_k}.
 We then sample an action for each belief from this newly constructed policy and store the results in the action tensor $\tensor{A}_{\text{sampled}}$ (\cref{line:make_action_tensor}).
 Note that both the policy construction and action sampling steps are fully vectorized over all entries in $\tensor{B}_{\text{curr}}$.
 The batch of states in $\tensor{S}$ and corresponding actions in $\tensor{A}_{\text{sampled}}$ are then simulated forward in a single vectorized step using the generative model $G$, yielding the next state tensor $\tensor{S}'$, the observation tensor $\tensor{O}$, and the reward tensor $\tensor{R}$ (\cref{line:forward_step}).

-Following the forward simulation step, the belief tree $\belTree$ is expanded with the sampled actions and observations (\crefrange{line:append_actions}{line:append_beliefs}).
-To ensure that no action or belief nodes are added more than once, we use the following vectorized expansion process: First, we pair each belief index in $\tensor{B}_{\text{curr}}$ with the corresponding action in $\tensor{A}_{\text{sampled}}$ to form a batch of belief-action pairs and identify all unique pairs.
+Following the forward simulation step, the belief tree is expanded with the sampled actions and observations (\crefrange{line:append_actions}{line:append_beliefs}).
+To ensure that no action or belief node is added more than once, we use the following vectorized expansion process: First, we pair each belief index in $\tensor{B}_{\text{curr}}$ with the corresponding action in $\tensor{A}_{\text{sampled}}$ to form a batch of belief-action pairs and identify all unique pairs.
 Using a fast hash-based matching algorithm, we efficiently determine which action nodes corresponding to these unique pairs already exist in \tensor{A}.
-New, previously unseen pairs are concatenated to the action tensor $\tensor{A}$, and a single index tensor $\tensor{A}_{\text{node}}$ is returned.
+New, previously unseen pairs are concatenated to $\tensor{A}$, and a single index tensor $\tensor{A}_{\text{node}}$ is returned.
 This tensor provides the corresponding action node index in \tensor{A} (either existing or newly created) for each entry in the sampled action tensor $\tensor{A}_{\text{sampled}}$.
 During this process, the cumulative rewards and visit counts stored in $\tensor{A}$ are updated for all affected action nodes in a single vectorized step.
+To ensure that terminated episodes do not further contribute to the forward search, we filter rows in $\tensor{A}_{\text{node}}$, $\tensor{O}$ and $\tensor{S}'$ that correspond to terminated episodes (\cref{line:filter_terminals}).

 To append new belief nodes to \tensor{B}, we use a similar vectorized procedure.
-We pair each action node index in $\tensor{A}_{\text{node}}$ with the corresponding observation in $\tensor{O}$ and identify all unique parent-observation pairs.
-These pairs are then matched against existing belief nodes in $\tensor{B}$, with new nodes being created as needed.
-This process returns an index tensor, $\tensor{B}_{\text{next}}$, that points to the belief nodes for the subsequent simulation step (\cref{line:next_simulation}).
+We pair each action node index in $\tensor{A}_{\text{node}}$ with the corresponding observation in $\tensor{O}$ and identify unique action-observation pairs.
+These pairs are then matched against existing belief nodes in $\tensor{B}$, with new nodes created as needed.
+This returns an index tensor $\tensor{B}_{\text{next}}$, pointing to the belief nodes for the next simulation step (\cref{line:next_simulation}).

 This recursive forward search continues until depth $D_{\max}$.
 For the resulting belief nodes at depth $D_{\max}$, a state-based, problem-dependent heuristic function estimates their values from $\tensor{S}$ (\cref{line:value_heuristic}).
 These estimates serve as the initial values for the subsequent backup phase.